 ‘At other companies the primary relationship between the two teams might be between the VP Marketing and the VP Sales.
 This is a mistake.’
 HubSpot recommends weekly meetings.
 Check out our guide to effective sales and marketing meetings.

-They even suggest mixing up desks so that sales and marketing sit together and have a better understanding of what everyone does.
+They even suggest mixing up desks so that sales people and marketers sit together and have a better understanding of what everyone does.

 ‘You need an easy way to get leads into the right hands automatically, a way for them to report on whether they have accepted or rejected the lead, and, if they accepted the lead, what the disposition eventually was—won, lost, or not really a lead,’ says Bill Babcock.